Count My Vote, Keep My Vote

 The notion that an individual may choose to get themselves on the ballot by gathering signatures is a fine one – but any candidate who chooses this route should be listed on the ballot as an independent, not as the candidate of a party.
-Let parties choose their candidates as they wish, and let those who do not approve have access as well.
+Let parties choose their candidates as they wish, and let those who do not approve have ballot access as well.

 The easy solution that makes it all work is ranked preference voting, sometimes known as instant runoff voting.
 Instead of voting for one candidate from a list, the voter ranks them in their preferred order.
 First place votes are tallied for all candidates, and if one has a majority of votes cast that candidate is elected.
-If not, then the candidate with the lowest total is eliminated, and the votes for that candidate are them allocated to the second choice which those voters indicated, and so on until a candidate reaches a majority of votes cast.
+If not, then the candidate with the lowest total is eliminated, and the votes for that candidate are then allocated to the second choice which those voters indicated, and so on until a candidate reaches a majority of votes cast.

 The initiative process for Utah citizens is too restrictive.